noislabs/nois-contracts/README.md

   - it submits a request to the proxy to get randomness.
   - The randomness is then received to the nois-demo as a callback.

-The IBC interaction is only between nois-oracle and nois-proxy, such that the user (nois-demo) does not need to worry about that part.
+The IBC interaction is only between nois-gateway and nois-proxy, such that the user (nois-demo) does not need to worry about that part.

 ## Packages